Decryptin/AEL/README.md

     - tanh (Hyperbola Tangent function)

 _Here is a list of the notational systems and their identifiers._
+Decimal is used as the default system if no identifier is attached to a numeral value.

     - Binary:      'b'
     - Octal:       'o'
-        - Decimal:     'd' ~ Decimal is used as the default system if no identifier is attached to a numeral value.
+    - Decimal:     'd'
     - Hexadecimal: 'h'